ElapseAI/idea-ape-enterprise-docs/docs.md

 ---

 # Historical Searches
-POST `/enterprise/analysis/historical_searches`
+POST `/enterprise/historical_searches`

 This endpoint is used to retrieve the historical searches performed within a specified date range.
-It requires an API key and an Enterprise-API-key for authorization.
+It requires an API key and an Enterprise-security-key for authorization.

 ## Expected Input
 The expected input is a JSON object with the following properties: